 In December, the Adler concluded the Lift-Off!
 Campaign for Chicago’s Space Center and announced it raised $54 million.

 In March, Adler President Paul H. Knappenberger Jr. announced he would retire at the end of the year, after 21 years of service to the institution.
-A panel of Trustee leaders was recruited to oversee the search for a new chief executive officer.
+A panel of trustees was recruited to oversee the search for a new chief executive officer.

 In January, Michelle B. Larson, PhD, became the Adler’s ninth leader and first female president and chief executive officer.